davidgfnet/superfw/README.md

 SuperFW
 =======

-An alternative firmware for Supercard GBA flash carts
+An alternative firmware for Supercard GBA flash carts (and derivatives/clones)

 This project aims to provide a more modern and better firmware for Supercard flash carts (which are still widely used and very cheaply available).
 The goal